baddison2005/radial_velocity_astro_functions/README.md

 ### Installing

-* Download the functions and put them in a easy to access directory.
+* Download the functions and put them in an easy to access directory.

 ### Executing program